Data Science (2022 - 2024)

 DS-UA 112 Prerequisite: Data Science for Everyone (DS-UA 111) or permission of the program.
 Lecture and laboratory.
 Offered every semester.
 4 points.

 Fundamental principles and techniques of the field.
 Students examine real-world examples and cases so as to place data science techniques in context, to develop data-analytic and inferential thinking, and to illustrate that the discipline is as much an art as it is a science.
-Students gain hands-on experience with the Python programming language and its associated data analysis libraries.
-Examines ethical implications surrounding privacy and data sharing, as well as algorithmic decision making for given data science solutions.
+Students continue working with the Python programming language and its associated data analysis libraries.
+Examines ethical implications surrounding privacy and data sharing, as well as algorithmic decision making for data science solutions.

-DS-UA 201 Prerequisite: Data Science for Everyone (DS-UA 111) or permission of the program.
-Recommended corequisite through fall 2021, and additional prerequisite thereafter: Introduction to Data Science (DS-UA 112).
+DS-UA 201 Prerequisite: Introduction to Data Science (DS-UA 112) or permission of the program.
 Lecture and laboratory.
 Offered every fall.
 4 points.

 Responsible Data Science